• Skip to main content

 I always tell my clients that when a past situation HASN’T been managed or accepted, a repressed emotional pain is left behind that needs to be released.

-Continuing with the example that I used previously, now that you’ve realized that throughout your childhood you felt undervalued, it hurts, doesn’t it?
+Now that you’ve realized that throughout your childhood you felt undervalued, it hurts, doesn’t it?

-Well, when a situation emerges in which you, even if due to a wrong interpretation, feel underappreciated again, the pain activates automatically.
+Well, when a current situation emerges in which you, even if due to a wrong interpretation, feel underappreciated again, the pain activates automatically.

 But, this is exactly where the question emerges: